claytron5000/massachusetts_electionator/README.md

 # Electionator
 An effort to scrape and display information about elections in a user friendly way.

+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+Note, the code in the repo doesn't inlcude auth keys or tokens.
+In order to test and run the app you'll need to get an account from https://smartystreets.com/

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+~~Running `grunt test` will run the unit tests with karma.~~

 ## MVP
 1. Address finder
  	> The mvp might be something like a simple address webform